Democrats plan lightning Trump impeachment, want him out now

 The final days of Trump’s presidency are spinning toward a chaotic end as he holes up at the White House, abandoned by many aides, top Republicans and Cabinet members.
 After refusing to concede defeat in the November election, he has now promised a smooth transfer of power when Democratic President-elect Joe Biden is sworn in on Jan.
 20. But even so, he says he will not attend the inauguration — the first such presidential snub since just after the Civil War.

-In Congress, where many have watched and reeled as the president spent four years breaking norms and testing the nation’s guardrails of democracy, Democrats are unwilling to take further chances with only a few days left in his term.
+In Congress, where many have watched and reeled as the president spent four years breaking norms and testing the nation's guardrails of democracy, Democrats are unwilling to take further chances.
 The mayhem that erupted Wednesday at the Capitol stunned the world and threatened the traditional peaceful transfer of power.

 Pelosi said she had spoken to the chairman of the Joint Chiefs of Staff Gen. Mark Milley “to discuss available precautions for preventing an unstable president from initiating military hostilities or accessing the launch codes" for nuclear war.
 She said Milley assured her longstanding safeguards are in place.